forkunited/CorporateRelationExtraction/README.md

 through the other Sloan documentation included in the Sloan project distribution (in the tarball, not in this repository), reading through this document, and then reading through the description of each class located at the top of each code file.
+A lot of the documentation within the code refers to the tech report, so it's important that you read over that document before doing anything else.

 ## Layout of the project ##